-Proof in the performance
+Fat Adaptation: Proof in the Performance

 This adaptation can be improved upon in subsequent training seasons with resultant (although diminishing) performance improvements as well.

-Where’s the protein?
+But Where’s the Protein?

 As those of you who have read Training for the New Alpinism know, endurance athletes rely on both stored fats and sugars for the energy to power their exercise.
 Protein can and does contribute energetically but if it is a significant source then the athlete is doing something wrong.
 The current buzz centers on the relative amounts of fats and sugar that are being used during various exercise intensities.

-For decades sport scientists have told us that fat played a significant role in total energy expenditure only at low to moderate exercise intensities and that fat’s contribution was theoretically capped at a paltry amount.
+For decades, sport scientists have told us that fat played a significant role in total energy expenditure only at low to moderate exercise intensities and that fat’s contribution was theoretically capped at a paltry amount.
 This meant that any and all high-intensity energy demands had to be met with sugar.
 They were partly correct in that this is what happens in the general population and even in the recreationally trained athlete.
-As is often the case in studies using college students for test subjects; the data was accurate for that population but not applicable to a well trained athlete population who are a rare enough breed that it is hard to find 20 of them willing to simultaneously partake in a study.
+As is often the case in studies using college students for test subjects, the data was accurate for that population but not applicable to a well-trained athlete population who are a rare enough breed that it is hard to find 20 of them willing to simultaneously partake in a study.
 Understandably, they do not want to disrupt their training.

 New studies have shown that the rate of fat usage is much higher in trained athletes (up to twice as high as previously thought) and can be sustained to higher intensities than the conventional wisdom had us believing.
 To put this correction in perspective, that’s like the scientists doubling your cars horsepower and fuel economy!

 The two advantages accrued with this adaptation are that the fat stores in a well-trained athlete are virtually limitless from a sports duration perspective.
-As for sugars, anyone who has ever bonked can attest, glycogen (read: sugar) is crucial for endurance.
+As for sugars, anyone who has ever bonked can attest that glycogen (read: sugar) is crucial for endurance.
 So much so that when you deplete your glycogen stores the effect on performance is dramatic and swift.
 Sipping from your limited glycogen reserves while guzzling from the bottomless fat gas tank enables higher outputs for a very long time before the low fuel warning light comes on.